evert/evert.github.com/_posts/2010/2010-05-17-when-to-escape-your-data.md

 date: 2010-05-17 15:33:52 UTC
 layout: post
 slug: when-to-escape-your-data
-title: When to escape your data
+title: "When to escape your data"
 categories:
   - php
   - html